theCreedo/jekyll-now/_posts/2017-2-17-Working-It-All-Out.md

 SWE Class Impressions?
 ------
 For SWE, similar to OOP, I love the aspect of Downing's openness to asking questions.
 The class allows for deeper learning and understanding over how Python and other programming languages works.
-Sure, it's intimidating at times to be called on, especially once Prof. Downing knows your name (because he will call on you and ask his question upfront without hesistation), but I do believe that he does it both to challenge and bring students to a mindset of learning and understanding the subject they take on.
+Sure, it's intimidating at times to be called on, especially once Prof. Downing knows your name (because he will call on you and ask his question upfront without hesitation), but I do believe that he does it both to challenge and bring students to a mindset of learning and understanding the subject they take on.

 What will you do next week?
 ------